Pengyu-gis/Pengyu-gis.github.io/about.md

 Here is the PDF version: [CV](/Pengyu_Chen_CV.pdf)
 <br>

-**I am actively pursuing a Ph.D. opportunity for Fall 2026, specializing in GeoAI, geospatial analysis, and deep learning.**
+*I'm happy to collrate with anyone interested in GeoAI, GIScience and Statistics! :D*

 ## Education